LambdAurora/lambdaurora.github.io/src/tutorials/web/html_css/trick/html_css_only_collapsible.md

 some will use it to do some tracking on users, which is why some people choose to disable it.
 It also requires more processing than pure HTML & CSS.
 Since, HTML 5 and CSS 3 got released, with a ton of new features like animations, better selectors, and more stuff.
-A lot of websites continue to use Javascript while not necessarily having a need for it it in every parts.
+A lot of websites continue to use Javascript while not necessarily having a need for it in every part.

-To come back the the navigation part: this website uses a side navigation, on desktop it's fine.
+To come back to the navigation part: this website uses a side navigation, on desktop it's fine.
 Though, on mobile it has some issues, it needs to be hidden away *(collapsed)*.

 HTML 5 offers us the element `<details>`, which allows to hide stuff away with a trigger to open and see its content.